Leadership

 # If any threshold fails, block deployment and alert #ai-ops

-The advantage compounds when leaders align org design, metrics, and governance to the realities of AI work.
+The compounding advantage comes from aligning org design, governance, and metrics to AI work.

 Michael Chang